ABDNHA home | Wildflowers | Index | Asteraceae

 Long-Stem Golden-Yarrow (Eriophyllym confertiflorum)

-Wallace's Woolly Sunflower (Eriophyllum wallacei)
+Wallace's Woolly Daisy (Eriophyllum wallacei)

 Desert Sunflower (Geraea canescens)